Reading a Chart

 A text description of the route for each arrival.

-Special notes for this arrival that may be different than normal.
+Special notes for this arrival that may be different from normal.

 A box with ATC frequency information, the airport altitude (1416 feet) and the transition level and altitude (by ATC/7000ft).